gsm1011/hadoop.admin/manuscript/chapter7.md

 The command will intentionally cause task and TaskTracker failures on a running job.
 So during the test, we will be able to see messages like:
-“Killing a few tasks”.
+"Killing a few tasks".
 A sample message will be similar to the
 following:

     13/04/17 17:49:22 INFO mapred.ReliabilityTest: Wed Apr 17 17:49:22 EDT 2013 Killing a few tasks